sydneyoduor/Excel_Project_Data_Analytics/project 1 - Dashboard/README.md

 - 🧮 Formulas and Functions
 - ❎ Data Validation
 ## Data Jobs Dataset
 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
 It includes detailed information on:

 - 👨‍💼 Job titles
 - 💰 Salaries